 2. Good Nutrition at the Right Times.
 It’s no surprise that a smart and healthy diet will benefit your HRV, but something many of us may not realize is that the timing of your food intake can affect it as well.
 Your body functions better when it knows what’s coming and regular eating patterns help maintain your circadian rhythm.
 Additionally, not eating close to bedtime (within 3-4 hours) will improve the quality of your sleep by allowing your body to focus on other restorative processes instead of digestion.

 4. Don’t Drink Alcohol.
-We’ve found that when WHOOP members report consuming alcohol, on average their HRV drops by 22 milliseconds the next day.
+We’ve found that when WHOOP members report consuming alcohol, their HRV drops by an average of 22 milliseconds the next day.
 Additionally, our research has discovered that the lingering effects of alcohol in your system may continue to suppress your heart rate variability for 4-5 days.

 5. Sleep Well & Consistently.
 Getting all the sleep your body needs is a great start, but equally as important is making an effort to go to sleep and wake up at regular times each day.
 Sleep consistency will boost your HRV by helping to sustain your circadian rhythm, and also enables you to spend more time in REM and deep sleep.